gomills/romantic-book-generator/README.md

 # Romantic Personalized Book Generator

-A FastAPI application that generates personalized relationship books using OpenAI's API for text and image generation.
+A FastAPI application that generates personalized, style and content consistent relationship books using OpenAI's API for text and image generation.

 ## Overview